davidadas/validate-password/README.md

 var ValidatePassword = require('validate-password');
 ```

-Start by instantiating the password vailadtor:
+Start by instantiating the password validator:

 ```
 var validator = new ValidatePassword();